Atlas975/Notes/MachineLearning/NaturalLanguageProcessing/Positional_encoding.md

 ___
 # Positional encoding
 - [[Word_embedding|Word embedding]] alone does not capture the order of words in a sentence.
 A [[Transformer]] needs to be able to process words in [[Concurrency|parallel]]
 - Positional encoding achieves this by adding a unique position-based vector to each word embedding.
+This is used by the model to improve sequence understanding